-If a Composite set to Pass Through it is the last one in the compositing chain, it will act the same as the As Bitmap option.
-At that point, the Input Ordering options are considered.
+If a Composite set to Pass Through it is the last one in the compositing chain, it will act the same as a Bitmap composite.

+Input Ordering

 2D: Elements connected in the node are composited based on their port ordering.
 The Z-axis (forward-backward) values are ignored.
 The scaling value will be correct, but the actual position on the Z-axis is ignored.